primate-run/primate/docs/docs/routing.md

 |`user`|✓ yes -- `request.path.name` will be `undefined`|
 |`user/john/adams`|✓ yes -- `request.path.name` will be `"john/adams"`|

-## Route functions
+## Route handlers
-Route files may contain one or more route functions that match the request's HTTP verb.
-Those functions map requests to responses.
+Route files may contain one or more route handlers that match the request's HTTP verb.
+Those handlers map requests to responses.

-[s=routing/route-functions]
+[s=routing/route-handlers]

 ### Disable body parsing

-Route functions are mappers from requests to responses.
+Route handlers are mappers from requests to responses.
 The passed-in request facade contains a parsed version of the request body, depending on the given content type.
 If you wish to have access to the unparsed request body, pass `{
 parseBody: false }` to the options parameter.

-[s=routing/route-functions-unparsed-body]
+[s=routing/route-handlers-unparsed-body]

 This allows you to write routes that can pass their requests wholesale to another backend.